 “Heat shock proteins”, secondly, are thermometer-like substances contained in your cells that are progressively activated by colder and hotter conditions.
 Exposure to ultraviolet light from sunlight is another way you can activate these heat-shock proteins and is one explanatory factor as to why sensible sunlight can be very healthy for you in limited quantities.

-As a result, activating your heat shock proteins on a regular basis helps increase longevity, aids in the creation of new blood vessels, and upgrades your mitochondria.
+As a result, activating infrared sauna heat shock proteins on a regular basis helps increase longevity, aids in the creation of new blood vessels, and upgrades your mitochondria.
 The same is true for keeping your nervous system in optimal condition.

 Unfortunately, the research into heat shock proteins is still in the early stages.
 In time, the mechanism by which heat shock proteins optimise your overall health will probably be better understood and more benefits on different biological processes will be found.